Terms and Conditions

 (a) Cancel/reschedule more than 24 hours before start: no charge.

 (b) Cancel/reschedule within 24 hoursup to 100% of the Gross Fee may be charged at our or the Tutor’s discretion.
+This is to protect our tutors time.

 (c) Lateness by Student: session ends at the scheduled time; fully chargeable.

-(d) No-show by Student: 100% charge.
+(d) No-show by Student: Can be 100% charged by the tutor.

 12.2 Tutors.